-As of April 2023, the balance in the RSF and HRSF combined was \$216.5 million.
-SMUD transferred approximately \$65.4 million into of the HRSF from SMUD's available cash in April 2023 due to above average precipitation, which increased the balance in the HRSF from \$31 million to approximately \$96.4 million.
+As of December 31, 2023, the balance in the RSF, not including the HRSF, was \$115.8 million, which is approximately 7.2% of annual retail revenue.
+SMUD transferred approximately \$65.4 million into the HRSF from SMUD's available cash in April 2023 due to above average precipitation, which increased the balance in the HRSF from \$31 million to approximately \$96.4 million.
 Although the HRSF and the subaccount of the RSF that hedge variations in the volume of energy received from non-SMUD hydroelectric generation currently have positive balances, below average precipitation could deplete the HRSF and RSF balances to zero.